ENERGY TRANSFORMATION IN THE ECOSYSTEM, Energy exists in various forms

 Using the second law of thermodynamics to explain food chain:

-While the energy is transferred to the next tropic level, part of it is lost as heat.
+While the energy is transferred to the next tropic level, part of it is lost as heat or energy transformation

 In other words, as the energy is transferred from the producer to the primary consumers, to secondary consumers, and then to the tertiary consumers, energy is lost as heat in each tropic level